 The Romany Restaurant’s popularity continued to soar under the management of the Lenzarini family, extending from one saloon to two and then eventually three.
 The original restaurant was renovated in 1973 with an addition of a bar and subsequent liquor licence.
 The menu of the oldest restaurant in Perth remained relatively unchanged for 60 years, until its closure in May 2018 – proof that Florindo eventually earned his title as chef.
 His creativity and success can be tasted in his recipes that are still used today in the production of our pasta.

-In 1988 Golden Ravioli moved into its own retail store and factory premise in Romany House, 256 Fitzgerald St, North Perth … some would say that still more space is still needed!
+In 1988 Golden Ravioli moved into its own retail store and factory premise in Romany House, 256 Fitzgerald St, North Perth … some would say that more space is still needed!

 With his wife Maria, Florindo eventually bought the Tuscan house and property that the family had worked, and filled it with furniture and artwork from Australia.
 Photos hung of the Perth skyline illustrates a great love and gratitude for both their origins in Italy, and our home in Australia; a fine marriage of two wonderful cultures.